pyload/pyload/.github/ISSUE_TEMPLATE/plugin_request_next.md

 ---
-name: Plugin Request
+name: Plugin Request (pyLoad Next)
-about: Suggest a plugin for pyLoad
+about: Suggest a new plugin for pyLoad
 labels: "plugin request"
+milestone: "pyLoad Next"
-assignees: gammac0de
+assignees: vuolter
 ---

 <!-- ANNOTATIONS LIKE THIS WILL NOT BE VISIBLE IN YOUR TICKET -->